artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 for textual records, etc. To edit an existing processing configuration file, click on the *Edit* button to the right of the processing configuration name.

+Note that alternate processing configurations (i.e. anything other than default) are used in two ways:

+#.
+When you reingest an AIP, you are given the opportunity to select which
+   processing configuration you'd like to use.
+#.
+You can download a specific processingMCP.xml via the command line and
+   include it with a transfer.
+Archivematica will then use this to automate your transfer selections, rather than the default configuration.

+All other transfers will use the default processing configuration.

 In order to edit any of the selections, select a choice from the drop-down menu to the right of the job name.
 Once you've made all of your selections, save the processing configuration.
 The fields are described in the next section.